scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 There's no single editor of choice for working with Scala sources, as there are trade-offs associated with each available tool.

-Both Eclipse and IntelliJ IDEA have Scala plugins, which are known to work with our codebase.
+IntelliJ IDEA has a Scala plugin, which is known to work with our codebase.
+Alternatively you can use Visual Studio Code with the [Metals IDE extension](https://marketplace.visualstudio.com/items?itemName=scalameta.metals).
-Both of those Scala plugins provide navigation, refactoring, error reporting functionality, and integrated debugging.
+Both of these Scala IDE solutions provide navigation, refactoring, error reporting functionality, and integrated debugging.
-See [the Scala README](https://github.com/scala/scala#ide-setup) for instructions on using Eclipse and IntelliJ IDEA with the Scala repository.
+See [the Scala README](https://github.com/scala/scala#ide-setup) for instructions on using either IntelliJ IDEA or Metals with the Scala repository.

-There also exist lighter-weight editors such as Emacs, Sublime or jEdit which are faster and much less memory/compute-intensive to run, while lacking semantic services and debugging.
-To address this shortcoming, they can integrate with ENSIME, a helper program, which hosts a resident Scala compiler providing some of the features implemented in traditional IDEs.
-However despite having significantly matured over the last year, support for our particular code base is still being improved, and is not as mature as for Eclipse and IntelliJ.
+Other alternative editors exist, such as Atom, Emacs, Sublime Text or jEdit.
+These are faster and much less memory/compute-intensive to run, but lack semantic services and debugging.

-Due to the immense variability in personal preference between IDE/editor experience, it's difficult to recommend a particular tool, and your choice should boil down to your personal preferences.
+We recognise that there exist preferences towards specific IDE/editor experiences, so ultimately we recommend that  your choice be your personal preference.

 ## 3. Hack